RISD-Code-Lab/spring2020/session-09/README.md

 - SSL configurations
 - Energy source

-## Pushing files remote
+## Transfer
-There are many methods to pushing your local files to the remote server.
+There are several methods to pushing your local files to the remote server.

 ### Terminal
 Using your terminal, you can navigate to the folder that is the root of your website.
 From there you can use various terminal-based commands to setup your remote connection and push your files accordingly.
 Some common command-line tools are:
 - [`git`](https://help.github.com/en/github/using-git/getting-started-with-git-and-github)
 - [`rsync`](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps)
+These programs use `ssh` / `https` protocols to connect to a remote server and transfer files.

 ### FTP Software
 FTP programs, or clients, provide an interface for uploading your web files to your remote server.